Chart Color Schemes

 The level of residential development activity in Quirindi is very low in comparison to the average area assessed nationally by AreaSearch

-New dwellings are developed at an average cost of $607,000, slightly above the regional average, indicating a focus on quality developments.
-In FY26, Quirindi recorded $7.5 million in commercial development approvals, reflecting its primarily residential nature.
-Compared to Rest of NSW, Quirindi shows substantially reduced construction activity (64.0% below regional average per person), which generally supports stronger demand and values for established homes.
-This level is also lower than the national average, suggesting market maturity and possible development constraints.
-New building activity comprises 90.0% standalone homes and 10.0% attached dwellings, preserving Quirindi's low density nature and attracting space-seeking buyers.
+The average value of new dwellings developed is $607,000, slightly above the regional average, indicating a focus on quality developments.
+In terms of commercial development approvals, $7.5 million has been recorded this financial year, reflecting Quirindi's primarily residential nature.
+Compared to the Rest of NSW, Quirindi shows substantially reduced construction activity, with 64.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes.
+Nationally, Quirindi also reflects lower building activity, suggesting market maturity and possible development constraints.

 Frequently Asked Questions - Development